nancologist/ReactNative/README.md

     * You can build (cross-platfrom) standalons apps

 * React Native CLI
-    * More complet to setup
+    * More complex to set up
     * Convenient development
     * Can require more configuration effort
     * Standalone apps are build locally